 Contributor of childish guff to the Hearts Matchday Programme and author of Follow the Hearts, Hearts - The Diary of an Incredible Season and my latest book, Hearts 50 Greatest Games.

 The Hearts Reporter on the capital website, The Edinburgh Reporter.

 Recently divorced, proud father to Laura and Michaela, proud grandfather to Jack, Hannah, Ava and most recently Max.

-Now engaged to the lovely Marion who become my wife early in 2015.
+Now married to the lovely Marion who became my wife early in 2015.
 Ain't she the lucky gal...?